 It’s no secret that most marketing gurus say the money is in the email list.
 But, in my opinion, there’s no reason creative entrepreneurs need to put all their eggs in this one basket.
 In this post, I’ll get into some specifics about the approaches I’ve used to get clients, and grow a business without an email list.

 Now, don’t get me wrong, I’m still a huge fan of having an email list.
 I agree that you should still have one.
+And I do have one.
 But, there are plenty of ways to build a successful business without relying heavily on your email list to do so.

 Establish a referral program

-‘Word-of-mouth’ is one of the most effective forms of marketing.
+‘Word-of-mouth’ is one of the most effective forms of marketing and a great way to grow a business without an email list.
 When past clients and customers pass your info along, you have an automatic layer of trust and credibility with people being referred to you.
 This is why having a referral program can be an incredibly effective way to grow your business.

 There are several ways you can incentivise referrals to sort of “sweeten the deal” and increase the likelihood of past clients and customers sending new business your way, but you can keep things really simple by:

 - Coming up with a good incentive (like discounts on future services/purchases, or an affiliate-style incentive where referrers get a set dollar amount or % of the sale when they refer people) and letting current/past clients and customers know about it…

 - Tracking referrals when you get new business…

 - And sending the incentive to referral contacts.

 Having a referral program can be a win-win situation for you and for your clients and customers who refer people.
 Just make sure you choose an enticing incentive that works for your business.